Everything you've always wanted to know about Anambas but were afraid to ask.

 Tarempak Beach Hotel

 Please note that inquiries sent by email to above accommodations may not always be replied to promptly, due to periodic Wi-Fi issues on the island, or the occasional power black-out.
 If you prefer having your room booked immediately, then call or SMS +65 900 79345.
+Incidentally, homestay and dorms are also available in Anambas.

 Are there any fun activities that we can do on the Anambas Islands?